 Binance needs no introduction in the cryptocurrency exchange circle – not least because it is responsible for some of the largest trading volumes globally.
 For example, in the last 24 hours alone Binance has facilitated over $9 billion in trading volume (as per CoinMarketCap).

 While most traders will buy and sell pairs through the main Binance website, the provider also offers a trading app.
 This is available to download free of charge, and it’s compatible with iOS and Android devices.
-Much like in the case of eToro, you will have one central account that you can use across all devices.

 One of the stand-out features of Binance is that it offers a significant number of cryptocurrency pairs.
 In fact, this stands at well over 600 pairs at the time of writing.